-I am a biologist with a background in molecular biology.
-More specifically, I graduated in plant genetics and during my PhD I obtained an additional background in microbiology working on the interaction of mutualistic bacteria with plants using plant-growth assays and 16S amplicon sequencing.
-Currently, I am complementing that skill set by diving deeper into the bioinformatic world to be able to better understand the functional potential underlying these interactions.
+I am a biologist with a background in plant sciences, microbiology and (self-trained) bioinformatics.
+I graduated in plant genetics and during my PhD obtained an additional background in microbiology working on the interaction of mutualistic bacteria with plants using plant-growth assays and 16S rRNA gene amplicon sequencing.
+Currently, I am complementing my bioinformatic skills by diving deeper into the bioinformatic world (binning genomes from metagenomes) to be able to better understand the functional potential underlying microbial interactions.

 Current research questions:

-- How are the microbes in marine environments structured, i.e. how strong affect environmental driving cues microbial communities?
+- How are microbial communities structured = how strong affect environmental driving cues the assembly of microbial communities?

-- How can we use ‘OMICs’ to better address the functional features that explain differences in community profiles?
+- How can we use ‘OMICs’ to better understand the functional diversity encoded in microorganisms?

-- What is the genetic potential of microbes that take part in major biogeochemical nutrient cycles (i.e. fueling the carbon pump)?
+- What is the genetic potential of microbes that take part in major biogeochemical nutrient cycles (i.e. fueling the carbon pump) and how are is this potential affected by environmental changes?

 Where I come from:

 I did my PhD at the Max-Planck Institute for Plant Breeding Research in Cologne.
-I investigated the structure of rhizosphere and root-bacterial communities of Arabis alpina (16S) and investigate the effect of bacteria on plant-growth.
+There, I investigated the structure of rhizosphere and root-bacterial communities of Arabis alpina (16S rRNA amplicon sequencing) and investigated the effect of bacteria on plant-growth.

 The research questions of my PhD were: